shello/fili.pe/src/about.md

 opinions on (ranging from educated to laughably informed) are UNIX-like systems, scripting, security, and programming habits.

-Beyond computers and technology, my interests span sciences, visual arts and nature.
+Beyond computers and technology, my interests span sciences, electronics, visual arts, puzzles, and nature.
+Some of them make part of my pastimes.

-I'm a lover of furry friends like ferrets, otters, hedgehogs and owls&mdash;but I'm not a guardian to a pet in any of those species.
+I'm a lover of furry friends like ferrets, otters, hedgehogs and owls&mdash;but I'm not a guardian to any animal.

 ## Contact